 We operate in a network of prescribers, providers, patients and facilities that can be negatively impacted by local weather disturbances and other force majeure events.
 For example, in anticipation of major weather events, patients with impaired health may be moved to alternate sites.
 After a major weather event, availability of electricity, clean water and transportation can impact our ability to provide service in the home.
+Similarly, such events could impact key suppliers or vendors, disrupting the services or materials they provide us.
 In addition, acts of God and other force majeure events may cause a reduction in our business or increased costs, such as increased costs in our operations as we incur overtime charges or redirect services to other locations, delays in our ability to work with payors, hospitals, physicians and other strategic partners on new business initiatives, and disruption to referral patterns as patients are moved out of facilities affected by such events or are unable to return to sites of service in the home.